dmehta94/project-2-ames-housing-prediction/README.md

 Scaling appears to have made a slight amount of a difference, though not as much as we would have liked.
 Across all of our models, we have accounted for 80\% of the variability in the model with the features in the training set and consistently done better on the testing set.
 Were more time available, the next step would be to regularize using `LassoCV`.

 ### Next Steps
 Though we did attempt it, we were unable to successfully one-hot encode the non-ordinal catagorical features of our dataset.
 We would like to consider the impact of some of the salient categorical variables in a future model.
 In addition, time constraints did not permit the use of regularization techniques, which would likely be the final step, particularly employing LASSO regularlization, which would allow us to enter all of the features in the dataset and pare them down through regularization.
+When regularizing, we would likely also lean on `PolynomialFeatures` to study the impact of a greater number of interactions between features and feature self-interactions.